 Determined to overcome the odds set against me, I began my daily physiotherapy visits to improve movement in my leg.
 Slowly, the progress began.
 The day I was able to get my leg to compete a full cycle on a stationary bike was a glorious day, one I will never forget.
 I was soon able to drive and spent most of the next year at the YMCA swimming and running in the pool.

 My leg was getting much stronger and I was seeing consistent improvements.
 I was recommended yoga as the next step in my recovery, something I had never tried.
 I wasn’t flexible, could barely sit down cross-legged, and was very ambivalent towards yoga.
-Luckily I found yoga teachers, Sheila Chutskoff and Laura Martini, at Oranj Fitness.
-I would rarely practice yoga, but with their encouragement, support, and guidance, my practice evolved and I began to see results.
-Eventually, my yoga practice, swimming, personal training, and my own internal desire to conquer my injury, allowed me to run again.
+Eventually, my yoga practice matched with my internal desire to conquer my injury, allowed me to run again.

 My life was forever changed.
-I appreciated the power of controlling my thoughts so they could materialize into actions and affect my life.
+I appreciated the physical benefits but also began learning how to control my thoughts turning them in into positive actions that effect my life.
 The concept of Karma now made sense to me.
 Henry Ford said it best, “Whether you think you can or can’t; you’re right”.
 Whether you look to the placebo effect in science, the teachings of Karma in religion, or even in the movie “The Secret”, the idea is the same; you can influence your own destiny.
 Still, millions of people fail to take advantage of this simple tool.

 I purchased this studio with the goal of helping others heal as I did.
 Yoga is an exceptional practice that has the ability to repair both your body and mind.
 It can increase cardio, lower body fat, reduce stress, and improve quality of life.
 Come allow us to help you create positive changes in your life and your body at Ekahi Center for Yoga and Mindfulness.